Recognize you have control of this, if nothing else — Michael Marcus Jan 10 By JESHOOTScom on Pixabay I rem...

 A timeless rule of living, the Golden Rule, goes as follows: “Do unto others as you would have them do unto you.”

 The principle goes by many names but boils down to treating others as we’d like to be treated ourselves.
-Taken a step further, with the intent of being a good citizen of society, it begins to involve doing good for others without expectation, which is generosity at its core.

 However, there are many forms of generosity, and varying levels of impact born from generous acts.
 Perhaps the most tangible component of generosity is the “value” born directly from an individual performing a generous action.